-1.2.2 Mediterranean ECA Provides Reductions in SOx and PM{2.5} Emissions
+1.2.2 The proposed Med ECA Provides Reductions in SO_x and PM{2.5} Emissions

-Lower-sulphur fuels that would be required under a Med ECA will result in lower emissions than current practices, and lower emissions compared with global MARPOL VI 2020 limits.
-SOx reductions are directly proportion to the shift from 0.5% to 0.1% fuel.
-Particulate matter (PM) reductions depend primarily on the fraction of ship-emitted PM that results from fuel-sulphur content.
+Lower-sulphur fuels that would be required under the proposed Med ECA will result in lower emissions than current practices, and lower emissions compared with global MARPOL VI 2020 limits.
+SO_x reductions are directly proportion to the shift from 0.5% to 0.1% fuel.
+PM reductions depend primarily on the fraction of ship-emitted PM that results from fuel-sulphur content.

-MARPOL VI standards will reduce SOx emissions by approximately 75% from typical operations using residual fuels.
-Implementing Med ECA standards will achieve about a 95% reduction in SOx emissions form ships compared with current operations.
-PM reductions of about 51% are associated with MARPOL VI, and Med ECA standards would increase that to about 62% reduction in emissions.
+MARPOL VI standards will reduce SO_x emissions by approximately 75% from typical operations using residual fuels.
+Implementing SECA standards will achieve about a 95% reduction in SO_x emissions from ships compared with current operations.
+PM reductions of about 51% are associated with MARPOL VI, and SECA standards would increase that to about 62% reduction in emissions.
 These results are shown in Table 2 and Figure 3.